 Caregivers are often unknowledgeable or unmotivated about what brushing goals need to be accomplished.
 And performing the task itself can be difficult, tedious and unpleasant for both parties.

 The fact that a power toothbrush makes an effective brushing action on its own can simplify and substantially improve the outcome of a caregiver’s efforts.

 Our suggestions here are no different than for the other scenarios on this page.
 The Oral-b PRO 3000 and the Sonicare 3 Series both make good choices for seniors (and caregivers) in this situation.

 A reduced power setting.

-Once again, having the option of using a reduced-power brushing mode (both of these models have this feature) might make brushing tolerable for the patient whereas otherwise it would be to vigorous or overwhelming.
+Once again, having the option of using a reduced-power brushing mode (both of these models have this feature) might make brushing tolerable for a frail, elderly person whereas otherwise it would be too vigorous or overwhelming.
 (However, whenever possible using the full-power mode will provide more effective cleaning.)